Skipton castle - one of the best castles to visit near Harrogate

 ✔️ Join a paid tour to discover the history of the King’s Chamber, visit the dungeon and escape through the secret underground exit (the “sallyport”).

-✔️ Visit the Courtroom Museum to discover an original Tudor courtroom and learn more of Knaresborough’s colourful history and connection to Guy Fawkes.
+✔️ Visit the Courtroom Museum to discover an original Tudor courtroom and learn more about Knaresborough’s colourful history and connection to Guy Fawkes.

 📍 Fancy staying over?
 You’ll love the cute Waterside Cottage Bed & Breakfast.
 It’s one of the loveliest cottages in North Yorkshire!